neuralmagic/sparseml/README.md

 ##### ConstantKSModifier
 The `ConstantKSModifier` enforces the sparsity structure and level for an already pruned layer(s) in a model.
 The modifier is used for transfer learning from an already pruned model.
-The weights are allowed to make updates to enable transferring to a new task, however the sparsity is unchanged.
+The weights are allowed to make updates to enable transferring to a new task; however, the sparsity is unchanged.

 Required Parameters:
  - `params`: The parameters in the model to prune.
-   Can be set to a string containing `__ALL__` to prune all parameters, a list to specify the targeted parameters, or regex patterns prefixed by 're:' of parameter name patterns to match.
+   This can be set to a string containing `__ALL__` to prune all parameters, a list to specify the targeted parameters, or regex patterns prefixed by 're:' of parameter name patterns to match.
-   Ex: `['blocks.1.conv']` for PyTorch and `['mnist_net/blocks/conv0/conv']` for TensorFlow.
+   For example: `['blocks.1.conv']` for PyTorch and `['mnist_net/blocks/conv0/conv']` for TensorFlow.
-        or using regex to match all conv params: `['re:.*conv']` for PyTorch and `['re:.*/conv']` for TensorFlow.
+   Regex can also be used to match all conv params: `['re:.*conv']` for PyTorch and `['re:.*/conv']` for TensorFlow.

 Example:
 ```yaml